 Dr Chun Ouyang has recently established research in a new inter-disciplinary initiative: the deployment of business process automation as a service in the cloud, which will be a key BPM solution for many organisations moving forward.

 Process analytics: exploiting and protecting data

-- industry developments that directly inform our content, thanks to our own research and strong industry connections.
+- industry developments from our research and industry connections.

 Associate Professor Marcello La Rosa

 This project aims to develop an innovative approach to create and update as necessary the large collection of business process models that represent a complex organisation, so that this collection captures the actual way in which the organisation performs its business processes.

 Deploying theoretical, conceptual and empirical research, this project aims to capitalise on the value hidden in large process data, as recorded in event logs.
 The approach is intended to be implemented in an open-source technology to facilitate advanced investigations and predictions that can ultimately lead to better strategic decision-making.
 This technology also has the potential to become a research-enabling tool for the large research community in business process management.